-For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought means that many are struggling to produce enough food.
+For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought can mean many struggle to produce enough food.

-We are addressing drought by teaching farmers techniques for conserving water and soil, and by making drought-tolerant crops available to them:
+We helped to address drought by teaching farmers techniques for conserving water and soil, and by making drought-tolerant crops available to them:

-Support our work today and help rural African families end their reliance on food aid.
+Support our work today and help families in rural Africa farm their way out of poverty.